Baix Camp

-Baix Camp ([ˈbaʃ ˈkam]) is a comarca of Catalonia.
-It is one of the three comarques into which Camp de Tarragona was divided in the comarcal division of 1936.
+Baix Camp ([ˈbaʃ ˈkam]) is a comarca located in the region of Camp de Tarragona, in Catalonia.The capital is the city of Reus.

 Baix Camp is located on the coast, between Tarragonès to the northeast and Baix Ebre to the south.
 It also borders the comarques of Priorat, Ribera d'Ebre, Conca de Barberà, Alt Camp, and Tarragonès.

 Population

 Almost 150,000 people inhabit Baix Camp.
 The population has increased gently since the middle of the twentieth century, with population growth averaging 1.5% annually during the last three decades.
 Growth is not evenly distributed, however, but is strongly focused on Reus, the industrial and commercial centre of the region.
 Around two-thirds of the inhabitants of Baix Camp live in Reus, which from the seventeenth to the nineteenth centuries was the second most populous city in Catalonia, after Barcelona.
 Taking Catalonia as a whole, the place of Reus in the population rankings has now slipped to tenth.
 Within Baix Camp, the only other municipality with more than 10,000 inhabitants is Cambrils.